PatrickRay88/data-mining-virality-analysis/README.md

 # Content Virality Analysis

-A data mining project that extends Weissburg 2022's research on content virality by analyzing Reddit and Hacker News data with enhanced features and residual-lift analysis.
+A data mining project that extends Weissburg 2022's research on content virality by analyzing Reddit data with enhanced features and residual-lift analysis.
+Hacker News integration remains planned future work—collectors exist, but no HN dataset is bundled or analyzed yet.

 ## Research Objectives

 This project replicates and extends Weissburg et al. (2022) "Judging a Book by Its Cover: Predicting the Marginal Impact of Title on Reddit Post Popularity" with three key enhancements:

 1. **Enhanced Features**: Time-based features (hour, weekday, recency), content-type classification, and author activity proxies beyond the original title-only focus
-2. **Cross-Platform Analysis**: Hacker News data integration to test title effect transferability across social media platforms
+2. **Cross-Platform Analysis (Planned)**: Hacker News collector scaffolding to test title effect transferability; data has not yet been collected or integrated
 3. **Residual-Lift Methodology**: Exposure-aware quality estimation followed by title-driven lift analysis, implementing the "ensemble-type model" approach suggested in their future work

-> **Research Question**: Do certain title features push Reddit posts above or below their "intrinsic quality" baseline, and how does this generalize across platforms?
+> **Research Question**: Do certain title features push Reddit posts above or below their "intrinsic quality" baseline on Reddit?
+Cross-platform generalization is deferred to future work pending Hacker News data collection.

 > **Academic Context**: This project implements methodological extensions explicitly suggested in Weissburg et al.'s future work section, combining their exposure-correction approach with cross-platform validation and enhanced feature engineering.